divim/AzureApplicationInnovation-Partners/APIManagement/README.md

-# AzureApplicationInnovation-Partners
+# Useful resources for Azure API Management
 Thank you for attending the partner readiness event!
-Here is a bunch of useful links for you to read, learn, and experiment with various Azure PaaS Services.
+Here is a bunch of useful links for you to read, learn, and experiment with Azure API Management.

 **Essential documentation:**